nervosnetwork/dapps-on-ckb-workshop-code/README.md

 # Get the current configuration on the chain
 $ ckb-cli rpc get_block_by_number —number 0
-# Find the cell_deps.hash field from the returned value
+# Find the transactions[1].hash field from the returned value
 ```